Edward John Trelawny: Mountain fortress

 Trelawny then began lobbying members of the London Greek Committee to fully support Odysseas.
 He also lobbied for a Greek Congress and criticised Mavrokordatos.
 In a letter to Mary Shelley Trelawny described Mavrokordatos as a "miserable Jew" and said that he hoped to see him beheaded.
 Trelawny was able to transfer some portions of weapons shipments from London to Odysseas.
 This was a controversial move among Greek leaders and the London Greek Committee, many of whom saw it as a foolish move.
 He also suggested that the Greek authorities should hire privateers to harass Turkish ships.

 In May 1824 Trelawny brought a load of guns to the fortified cave in which Odysseas was based.
 He arrived with a British military officer, Whitcomb, and a military engineer, Fenton.
 Trelawny recorded that Odysseas commanded a force of 5,000 men, who killed over 20,000 people during their campaign.
 Odysseas and his men retired to Parnassus after they learned the Greek government would not give them more funds.
 The Greek Government had decided to try to raise a regular army and take power away from the warlords.
 The size of his force soon diminished.

 Trelawny hoped to convince Odysseas to leave with him for the Ionian islands, but Odysseas refused.
 He also helped Odysseas hide some valuable antiquities; they were never found.
 Some sources claim that Odysseas was attempting to strike a deal with the Turks at that time.
 Trelawny soon married Tarsitsa, the half-sister of Odysseas.
-She was much younger than him, and was probably a teenager.
+She was much younger than he and was probably a teenager.
 Some have speculated that their wedding was performed by a local Greek Orthodox priest.
 Tarsitsa then lived with him in the cave.
 At this point Trelawny's life had actually began to resemble many of the stories that he had previously constructed about his past.
 Word soon spread to England that Trelawny was working for the Turks with Odysseas now.
 Trelawny again tried to convince Odysseas to escape with him to the Ionian Islands in order to prevent the Greek government from arresting him.
 Odysseas was caught on his way to find a boat.
 He was charged with treason and imprisoned in Athens.
 Trelawny administered the cave in his absence.